Close

 Click / tap the stars next to items in the CoP to mark your favourites.

-Glasgow’s Beyond Net Zero research recognises that science and technology research into reducing carbon emissions alone will not create a just and sustainable future.
+Glasgow’s Beyond Net Zero research recognises that science and technology research solely into reducing carbon emissions is not enough to create a just and sustainable future.

 The University of Glasgow is a member of Scotland Beyond Net Zero, a coalition designed to catalyse research collaboration, empower communities and inform the policymaking and action Scotland needs to reach its ambitious targets.